[ Printer Friendly Version ] [ Report Abuse ]

 “What about London?”

 Van sighed.
 “Well, if it's not a basilisk, it's something else that's causing people – mostly Muggles, but a few wizards – to spontaneously drop dead or become petrified.”

 “Not unless that dark wizard has also gotten into the habit of killing or petrifying dogs, cats, and rats wherever they find people they'd like to kill or petrify.”

 “Oh.”
 Rose shifted in her seat.
 “Well, which one are we handling?”

 Van shook his head.
 “Maybe neither.
 I'm not sure.
-The quintapeds have finally made it over to the mainland, too – or some of them, anyway.
+We’re finally sure that the quintapeds have made it over to the mainland – or some of them, anyway.
 We might have to go deal with them.”